Direct Listing

 Frequently Asked Questions

-▶What is the difference between a direct listing and an IPO?
+▶What is the difference between a direct listing and a traditional IPO?

-▶What does the reference price mean in a direct listing?
+▶What is the reference price in a direct listing and how reliable is it?

 Direct Listing is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Direct Listing is influencing current positions.